© Crown copyright 2020

 - the visibility of the results of any risk assessment

-Areas under local lockdown
+Areas with local restrictions

 You need to consider accessibility at every stage of the passenger journey.
 Passenger assistance should be a normal part of the offering that passengers can request at the point of need.
 Service providers have duties to ensure individuals with protected characteristics, for example disabled people, the elderly and pregnant women, are able to access transport networks.
 Everyone should be supported to access transport and comply with social distancing.